Kazuya Miyagawa, MD, PhD

 He joined the lab in the summer of 2016 and is investigating how the altered hemodynamics seen in patients with pulmonary arterial hypertension associated with congenital heart disease (APAH-CHD) contributes to disease pathophysiology.
-Our lab has leveraged microfluidic technologies and high-throughput sequencing methods to attempt to understand why certain patients with CHD develop disease while others do not.
-Specifically, we have been studying how primary pulmonary endothelial cells (PAEC) derived from patients with APAH-CHD are affected by disturbed flow conditions, including oscillatory shear stress and high laminar shear stress.
+He leveraged microfluidic technologies and high-throughput sequencing methods to attempt to understand why certain patients with CHD develop disease while others do not.
+Specifically, he studied how primary pulmonary endothelial cells (PAEC) derived from patients with APAH-CHD are affected by disturbed flow conditions, including oscillatory shear stress and high laminar shear stress.

 Alignment of pulmonary arterial endothelial cells under laminar shear stress (LSS) conditions at 15dyn/cm2 compared to oscillatory shear stress (OSS) conditions at +/- 3 dyn/cm2.
 Quantitative analysis in the two bottom panels demonstrate that the PAEC are well aligned with the direction of flow under LSS, but do not align under OSS.

 Shuai Mao, MD